quiches-group/quichtify/README.md

 2. Create a new folder for your component in `src/components` like the example one `src/components/QHelloWorld` : One main component _(You can have multiple in one folder)_ and a unit testing folder ready to test you component. **Pay attention to name your component in PascalCase with a "`Q`" at the begining**
 3. Import your new component in `src/components/index.js` on top of `// TODO: 2`
 4. Declare your new component in `src/components/index.js` as `QHelloWorld` on top of `// TODO: 3`
-5. Run development server using `npm run dev`

-And voila ! :D
+5. Run development server using `npm run dev` and voila ! :D \
    Test your component in `src/App.vue` and you favorite browser at http://localhost:3000 _(usually)_
+6. Update the example [story](https://storybook.js.org/docs/vue/writing-stories/introduction) copied with the `QHelloWorld` previously to be able to play with in [StorybookJs](https://storybook.js.org/).
+Follow `TODO` upper than 6.
+7. Test your story in Storybook UI using your browser and this command : `npm run storybook`
+8. **Remove all `TODO` from your new files**
+9. Increment version number using `npm version minor` for new component or `npm version patch` for a bug fix
+10. Create a pretty pull request to be accepted 😉

 ### Basic commands